 - Web Id Prefix is generally used when the Prestashop is having multiple Store in the same installation.
 The prefix of the respective store is provided in the Web Id Prefix to segregate the data coming from multiple stores.

-Following this process, the Prestashop application can be configured in the agent.
+Following the above process, the Prestashop application can be configured in the OP agent.

 Cannot POST data, Source application returned False even if Data is present in the Source Application (Prestashop).

 Some of the basic troubleshooting issue happens due to improper validations.
 In this case, check for the proper validations of the credential for the source application adapter.
 Also, try deleting the Temp and Cache files from the portal and the system, and try validating the adapter again.
-Once validated, resync the workflow for successful execution.
+Once validated, re-deploy and execute the processflow for its successful execution.

 Attributes and Actions

 While defining a connection to an API in Prestashop, you require clear understanding about the data requirements and endpoint configurations.
 You can refer to this document to find all the endpoint details of your Prestashop installation.
 To define the endpoint in APPSeCONNECT, you need to define Schemas and Actions.
 Actions are specifically targeted for an endpoint while schema is the data needed to execute the API.
 Here is the list of some of the pre-packaged API actions defined for you which you can easily plug and play while doing your integration.